How To Choose a Guardian For My Child

 So, how do I choose someone?

-Let us start by saying there is no perfect choice.
+Let us start by saying we understand that it can feel like there is no perfect choice.
 After all, no one could fill your shoes.

-There are many factors to consider when choosing a potential guardian.
-So it’s okay to spend some time thinking about it.
-And when it comes to immediate family members, there may be a few that you are deciding between.
+There are many factors to consider when choosing a potential guardian, so it’s okay to spend some time thinking about it.
+When it comes to immediate family members, there may be a few that you are deciding between.
 Consider the reasons why each candidate might or might not be the best choice.
 And remember, you can make changes over time as life changes.

 Where do I start?

-Start by making a list of the values you have for raising your children.
+You can start by making a list of your values, and the values you have for raising your children.
 Consider things like moral or family values, and religious or spiritual values.
-What do you see as the most important aspects of your child’s life? — Is it having a higher education?
+What do you see as the most important aspects of your child’s life?
+And what is important for you about their future? — Is it having a higher education?
 Do you want your child to follow their own dreams and aspirations?
 Do you want your child to participate in sports?
 Do you want your child to be exposed to the arts and/or sciences?
 What kind of person do you want your child to grow into?

 For each potential guardian on your list, ask yourself the following questions: